wclodius2/hash_function_api/hash_functions.md

 of these algorithms in the Fortran Standard Library.
 A description of these functions is available at
 <https://en.wikipedia.org/wiki/Fowler–Noll–Vo_hash_function>.
+These functions have been modified from their normal forms to also encode the structure size in the output hash.

 Similarly `SPOOKY_HASH` and associated procedures are translations to Fortran 2008 and signed two's complement integers of the unsigned 64